Bette Davis: 1949–1960: Starting a freelance career

 Miss Davis, with more say than most stars as to what films she makes, seems to have lapsed into egoism.
 The criterion for her choice of film would appear to be that nothing must compete with the full display of each facet of the Davis art.
 Only bad films are good enough for her.

 Her films of this period included Storm Center (1956) and The Catered Affair (1956).
 As her career declined, her marriage continued to deteriorate until she filed for divorce in 1960.
 The following year, her mother died.
 During the same time, she tried television, appearing in three episodes of the popular NBC Western Wagon Train as three different characters in 1959 and 1961; her first appearance on TV had been February 25, 1956, on General Electric Theatre.

+In 1959, she starred alongside Alec Guinness in the film The Scapegoat.

 In 1960, Davis, a registered Democrat, appeared at the 1960 Democratic National Convention in Los Angeles, where she met future President John F. Kennedy, whom she greatly admired.
 Outside of acting and politics, Davis was an active and practicing Episcopalian.